MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ![Screenshot of Typography without using MUI's Typography component](/img/fed-talk/s01e02/typography-before.png)

 :thinking: Hm, I don't see my header font.
 Ah-huh, it's because I was using the default HTML tags, not MUI's Typography component.
-Let's converted them like so:
+Let's convert them like so:

 ```tsx
 // src/app.tsx